The kids have been begging for a fruit tart filled with custard and shiny berries on top for months.

 I just couldn’t figure out how to make it without milk and eggs, so I kept putting it off.

-Finally, I made a vegan version.
-This recipe will make 1 big tart or 6 small ones.
+Finally, we made a vegan version.
 They polished this off and were already asking to make it again even as the last spoonfuls were still making their way to their happy mouths.

 - 4 Tbsp cornstarch